2023-12-19_Icaro_027a.jpg

 Our activities in Gela

 In Gela, Eni Rewind is the owner and holder of the remediation obligations for the former Anic areas and manages the Isaf environmental activities on island 9 (3 hectares) and at the former Isaf phosphogypsum landfill (52 hectares).
 The interventions, authorised by decree and in part already completed, comprised emergency and permanent safety measures, soil and water remediation, and the demolition of plants, warehouses and buildings, including the decommissioning activities covered by the Memorandum of Understanding signed in 2019.
 With regards to soils reclamation, environmental works have been ongoing on islands 2, 6, 9 and 17 since 2018.
 Between 2021 and 2022, the company completed the permanent safety measures of island 1.
-On the ISAF areas, the company carried out safety measures of the former phosphogypsum landfill and is continuing the emptying and dismantling of the former phosphoric acid plant, the decanter and the tank farm on island 9, one of the most complex remediation projects on the site, which began in 2016.
+On the ISAF areas, in 2012 the company carried out permanent safety measures of the former phosphogypsum Isaf landfill, which now hosts a 5MW photovoltaic plant, and is continuing the emptying and dismantling of the former phosphoric acid plant, the decanter and the tank farm in island 9.
 On the multi-company site, Eni Rewind is in charge of groundwater remediation activities, also on behalf of the co-located companies, through the pumping and treatment of water as well as the application of a combination of innovative technologies tailored for the complexity of the site, which include the e-hyrec device and ground circulation wells.
 Since 2014, the monitoring protocol for hydraulic efficiency and hydrochemical effectiveness, approved by the authorities, is in use.
 On the decommissioning front, Eni Rewind has completed the demolition of the Acrylonitrile plant (island 17) and will start work on the warehouses and buildings on island 6, the former Agricoltura site.